 As befitting a military hero, Washington cut a formidable presence.
 A contemporary in the 1750s described him as "measuring six feet two inches in his stockings and weighing 175 pounds. ...
 His frame is padded with well-developed muscles, indicating great strength."
 The admirer also praised Washington's "commanding countenance," as well as his "graceful" and "majestic" movements.

-By the time he became president, the 57-year-old Washington was certainly less agile but even more imposing at upwards of 200 pounds.
-By then he had survived an array of life-threatening situations, from contracting smallpox as a teenager and baptism by fire in the battlefields of the Seven Years' War to the harsh winter of Valley Forge, rendering him a larger-than-life figure.
+By the time he became president, the 57-year-old Washington was certainly less agile but even more imposing at upward of 200 pounds.
+By then he had survived an array of life-threatening situations, from contracting smallpox as a teenager and baptism by fire in the battlefields of the French and Indian War to the harsh winter of Valley Forge, rendering him a larger-than-life figure.

 He dressed fashionably